-If drawn face-up during the "Kick Open The Door" phase, they immediately attack the person who drew them.
+If a monster is drawn face-up during the "Kick Open The Door" phase, it immediately attacks the person who drew it.

-If acquired any other way, they go into your hand and may be played during "Looking For Trouble," or played on another player with the Wandering Monster card.
+If a monster is acquired any other way, it goes into your hand and may be played during your "Looking For Trouble" phase, or played on another player with the Wandering Monster card.